 Aldermarsh

 The healing energy of the islands is one reason transformational wellness retreats and self-care vacations are popular.
-For example, Aldermarsh hosts premier classes at its secluded setting, some showcasing yoga or meditation.
-Whidbey Institute also has a wide range of formats from structured events to individual experiences.
-Everyone is welcome to join in volunteer opportunities such as helping at the institute’s gardens or building kiosks at trail heads.
+For example, Aldermarsh hosts premier classes in its secluded setting, some showcasing yoga or meditation.
+Whidbey Institute also has a wide range of formats, from structured events to individual experiences.
+Everyone is welcome to join in volunteer opportunities such as helping at the institute’s gardens or building kiosks at trailheads.

 Deception Pass Jet Boat Tours

 Deception Pass Tours now offers a trip to Minor Island Aquatic Reserve.
 Connected to Smith Island by a low spit that is covered at high tide, Minor Island sits mid-way between Admiralty Inlet and Lopez Island, with a lighthouse and NOAA weather station.
-Guests learn about Salish Sea Life on this tour, which is in partnership with Pacific Mammal Research
+Guests learn about Salish Sea Life on this tour, which is in partnership with Pacific Mammal Research.
+These tours are in addition to their regular tours under the bridge and whale watching tours.

 Play Outside